yqh/ece350/README.md

 This branch is for the Fall 2020 Lab.
 The Hardware is Keil LPC1768 Evaluation Board.
 The processor is ARM Cortex-M3.

 ### `manual`
 This directory contains the lab manual.
+The lab manual github code base links all refer the master brach, which was the main branch in Fall 2020, but no longer the main brach after F2020.
+You should replace master branch with this branch in the url links in the lab manual for now.

 ### `manual_code`